Table of Contents

 Depending on the discolouration of the teeth, thespecialist dentistwill advise one type of whitening or another to achieve an optimal result.
 None of these techniques is universal for all patients, nor does everyone need the same concentration of whitening agents.

 It is therefore normal that the results of tooth whitening vary depending on the technique and products used.

 How to perform a dental whitening at home?

-At Laboratorios KIN We have several products specifically designed to preserve tooth whiteness either through physical or chemical agents.
-For this reason, we offer our clients the following possibilities:
+AtLaboratorios KINwe have a number of products specifically designed to preserve thepreserve the whiteness of teetheither through physical or chemical agents.
+For this reason, we offer our customers the following possibilities:

-- WhiteKIN toothpaste + gelThis tooth whitening is of the professional outpatient type.
-It can only be purchased at dental clinics since the chemical bleach used requires the supervision of the dentist.
-The gel has been formulated with 3% carbamide peroxide, a highly effective whitening agent.
+The gel is formulated with 3% carbamide peroxide, a highly effective whitening agent.
 The toothpaste contains 5% lactoperoxidase, a natural enzyme that accelerates and enhances the whitening effect and protects the oral mucosa.
 It can be used for treatment and maintenance.

 This is a coadjuvant rinse in the whitening treatment.
 You can find it in pharmacies and its use does not require supervision by a dentist.